stormchaserroleplaying/stormchaserRPG/StepbyStepCharacters/ChooseaClass.md

 When a roll is made with proficiency, then roll 2d20 and keep the higher of the two.
 This applies to:
 * Attack rolls using weapons that you're proficient with
 * Attack rolls with spells that you cast
-* Ability checks using skills that you're proficient in
-* Ability checks using tools that you're proficient with
+* Ability checks using defences, skills, or tools that you're proficient in

 Your proficiency bonus to defences and other static scores is +4.